ipsusu/IpsusuGShade/README.md

 - Overwrite the LUT.fx in the "\gshade-shaders\Shaders" folder with the one provided in this repo.
 Be sure to save it as a .fx file as it will default to a .fx.txt file, which will not work.
 - Add "lut_IpsusuGameplay.png" to your "\gshade-shaders\Textures" folder.
 - Add "IpsusuGameplay.ini" in your "\gshade-presets\Custom" folder.

-Be sure to backup the current LUT.fx file, however I have provided a backup in this repo if you break something.
+Be sure to backup the current LUT.fx file, however I have provided a backup in the "lutbackup" folder of this repo if you break something.